Last updated: April 2026

 Saccharomyces boulardii is a non-pathogenic yeast originally isolated from lychee and mangosteen fruit in Southeast Asia in the 1920s by French scientist Henri Boulard.
 It was later developed into a probiotic after Boulard noticed that local populations used the fruit’s skin to manage cholera-related diarrhoea.

-It is closely related to Saccharomyces cerevisiae (baker’s yeast) but behaves differently in the gut.
-S. boulardii is a transient organism — it doesn’t permanently colonise the gut, but it exerts significant effects during the time it’s present.
+It is closely related to Saccharomyces cerevisiae (baker’s yeast) but behaves differently in the gut microbiome.
+S. boulardii is a transient organism: it does not permanently colonise the gut, but it exerts significant effects during the time it is present.

 How S. boulardii Works in the Gut